Skip to content ↓

 Key Stage 3 Overview

 At Key Stage Three pupils follow a programme that enriches their understanding of Catholicism.
-At years 7 & 8 the Bishops Conference Curriculum 2022 has been newly implemented, and at year 9 the scheme of work follows ‘The Life’ Curriculum.
+At years 7, 8 and Term 1 of year 9 the Bishops Conference Curriculum 2022 has been newly implemented.
 This scheme of work is delivered with a variety of teaching methods and materials, such as PowerPoint presentations, visual and audio materials.

 Pupils complete class work that develops a range of skills such as analysis, empathy, evaluation and application of different Christian teachings and viewpoints.
 This is assessed with a combination of teacher, peer and self-assessment.